rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 mathematically exact answer.
 The implementation of Rust for any target platform must provide at least that much accuracy.
 In some cases, Rust can perform operations with higher accuracy than required, and doing so provides greater performance (such as by removing intermediate rounding steps).

-This will never make any floating-point operation *less* accurate, but it can make floating-point operations *more* accurate, making the result closer to the mathematically exact answer.
+A note for users of other languages: this is *not* the equivalent of the "fast math" option provided by some compilers.
+Unlike such options, this behavior will never make any floating-point operation *less* accurate, but it can make floating-point operations *more* accurate, making the result closer to the mathematically exact answer.